 What is the procedure to reverse a vasectomy?

 Vasectomy reversal is a relatively simple surgery.
 The objective is to restore the flow of sperm.
-The success of a reversal is based on two things, patency and pregnancy.
+The success of a reversal is based on two things, patency, and pregnancy.
 Patency is the surgical success rate, or the ability of the procedure to successfully restore sperm in the ejaculate.
 However, getting sperm into the ejaculate does not guarantee pregnancy which is more dependent on the fertility status of the female partner.
 Pregnancy rates vary from 30-70% based on the patency rate and female fertility status.

 The procedure is usually done on an outpatient basis under general anesthetic and takes between 2-4 hours.
 Dr. Shridharani does not perform the procedure under a local anesthetic because that prevents the ability to perform a more complex connection if necessary.
 He uses a microscope to make tiny incisions that will suture the cut ends of the vas deferens together.
-During surgery the presence of sperm at the cut end of the vas deferens will be confirmed.
+During surgery, the presence of sperm at the cut end of the vas deferens will be confirmed.
 If there is moving sperm or the quality of the fluid exiting the vas is good, a connection can be made.
-This procedure is called a vasovasotomy (VV) or vas to vas connection.
+This procedure is called a vasovasostomy (VV) or vas to vas connection.
 When this type of connection is performed patency rates are usually about 85% if performed on one side and 90+% when performed on both sides.
 If no sperm parts are found or the quality of the fluid is poor like toothpaste, it is likely there is a blockage closer to the testicles, which may require a more complicated connection.
 The connection usually involves connecting the vas deferens to the epididymis, the structure on the back of the testis that allows sperm to mature.
-This connection is called an epididymo-vasostomy (EV), and is usually associated with lower patency rates because the tubes being connected are extremely delicate and small, about the size of a ridge of your fingerprint.
-This particular connection requires use of an operating microscope and most of the surgeons able to do this have fellowship training due its complexity.
+This connection is called an epididymal-vasectomy (EV) and is usually associated with lower patency rates because the tubes being connected are extremely delicate and small, about the size of a ridge of your fingerprint.
+This particular connection requires the use of an operating microscope and most of the surgeons able to do this have fellowship training due to its complexity.
 The incisions are usually closed with sutures that will dissolve over time.
 The size of the incision depends on the connection that is made.
-Although the incisions are generally small, 1-3cm in size, Dr Shridharani will not let the size of the incision impact success rates.
+Although the incisions are generally small, 1-3cm in size, Dr. Shridharani will not let the size of the incision impact success rates.
 If you require a larger incision or additional incision to maximize your chance of success it will be done.

 What should I expect post procedure?

 I perform vasectomy reversals predominantly on Friday morning so many men can return to work on Monday.
-Men who have jobs that require manual labor or heavy lifting are able to return after a week, or can return sooner if work restrictions are allowed.
+Men who have jobs that require manual labor or heavy lifting are able to return after a week or can return sooner if work restrictions are allowed.
 Men will experience swelling, bruising and discomfort.
 However, most men when sitting at rest after the procedure will be comfortable.
 Recovery takes about 2-3 days.
 You will be advised to use ice packs and scrotal support.
 You can return to work within 2-3 days if you do not have a requirement for manual labor.
 I suggest refraining from sexual activity for 3 weeks, and not to engage in vigorous activity/exercise until about 7-10 days post-operatively.
-Most couples have invested significant time and energy by the time they undergo reversal and therefore, it is imperative that they take care of the surgical sites as if their pregnancy depended on it.
+Most couples have invested significant time and energy by the time they undergo a reversal and therefore, it is imperative that they take care of the surgical sites as if their pregnancy depended on it.
 Any job requiring heavy lifting should be postponed for 2-3 weeks after reversal.

 I will guide you through the process and help you determine the best post-vasectomy fertility option to help you have a child.
-I have devoted my practice to assisting couples get pregnant through medicine and surgery.
-I perform microsurgery and reversals on a regular basis and I am comfortable performing the most complex of vas reconnections to optimize your chances at achieving pregnancy.
+I have devoted my practice to assisting couples to get pregnant through medicine and surgery.
+I perform microsurgery and reversals on a regular basis and I am comfortable performing the most complex of vas reconnections to optimize your chances of achieving pregnancy.
 I promote couple involvement in all aspects of the decision-making process and find this empowers couples and improves satisfaction overall.